carousel/helloprint-challenge/README.md

 * consumer listen on 146.185.140.33 (self hosted)

-Starting point is bootstrap.sh file, that will pull all docker images and init PHP db migration.
+Starting point is build script - bootstrap.sh file at the root of the project, that will pull all docker images and init PHP db migration.

 Client stack is made of mostly vanilla JS and HTML/CSS, using nginx server.
 On client side, I was using fetch polyfill (for ajax request) together with promise api.
 User interface is made of three simple HTML forms: login,register and logout.
 Validation messages are displayed, based on response from broker.